 This is the severe stage and the most painful one.
 Your cartilage is completely damaged and your joint is exhibiting an inflammatory response.

-Despite having no cure for osteoarthritis, you are still able to slow down its progression.
-Weight loss can help in reducing your pain and improving your daily functional activities.
-It will also reduce your stiffness.
+Even though there is no cure for osteoarthritis, you can still slow down its progression.
+By losing weight, you can reduce your pain and improve your daily activities.

-The pain that happens in osteoarthritis can be different from person to person.
+Osteoarthritis pain can be different from person to person.
 You might experience a different kind and intensity of pain each day.
-Its underlying cause could be the amount of damage caused to your cartilage, which is responsible for the pain threshold.
+Its underlying cause could be the amount of damage caused to your cartilage, which is responsible for the amount of pain you have.

-It is very unlikely for osteoarthritis to cause crippling, however, it may influence your daily life.
+It is not likely for osteoarthritis to cause crippling, but it can influence your daily life.

-A rheumatologist is a specialist, who is able to diagnose, in addition to treat arthritis and other joint-related diseases.
-You may also require other healthcare professionals like a physical therapist, occupational therapists, orthopedic doctors, and chiropractic care.
+A rheumatologist is a professional, who’s able to diagnose, in addition to treat arthritis and other joint-related ailments.
+You could also need other health care professionals such as a physical therapist, occupational therapists, orthopedic doctors, and chiropractic care.